GriekseEi/OSTScripts/README.md

 #### Known Issues

 - On Windows, the script refuses to terminate itself and its subprocesses properly when inputting CTRL+C.

+### utility_functions.py

+A Python module containing a bunch of utility functions meant for general reuse in other scripts.
+They include the following:

+- `track_elapsed_time()`: A decorator function for tracking the execution time of a given function and printing it.
+- `is_app_installed()`: Checks if a command-line application is available on the local system.
+- `prompt_yes_no()`: Prompts the user repeatedly with a message to input Y(es)/N(o) in response to a prompt.
+- `run_multiprocessed()`: Runs a given function with the given commands in parallel across different subprocesses, if the host system supports parallel operations.
+- `creates_missing_folder()`: Creates a missing folder if it doesn't exist yet.
+- `glob_files()`: Globs a given path for files of the given supported filetypes.

 ## Development